Wood Harris

 Sherwin David "Wood" Harris (born October 17, 1969) is an American actor.
-He first garnered attention for his role as Motaw in the Jeff Pollack film Above the Rim (1994), prior to portraying high school football player Julius Campbell in the Walt Disney Pictures film Remember the Titans (2000) and Jimi Hendrix in the Showtime television film Hendrix (2000).
+He first garnered attention for his role as Motaw in the Jeff Pollack film Above the Rim (1994), before portraying high school football player Julius Campbell in the Walt Disney Pictures film Remember the Titans (2000) and Jimi Hendrix in the Showtime television film Hendrix (2000).
 He attained further recognition for his portrayal of drug kingpin Avon Barksdale on the HBO crime drama The Wire (2002–2008).
-Harris also played the role of cocaine dealer Ace, based on the life of Azie Faison, in the crime film Paid in Full in 2002.
+Harris also played the role of cocaine dealer Ace, based on the life of Azie Faison, in the crime film Paid in Full (2002).

-On television, Harris is known for playing Avon Barksdale in The Wire and Brooke Payne on the BET miniseries The New Edition Story in 2017.
-In addition, Harris starred as Barry Fouray on the VH1 miniseries The Breaks (2016–2017), Damon Cross on the Fox series Empire for its fifth and sixth season, and currently portrays the drug lord "Pat" in the Starz series BMF.
+His other notable film work includes the dark comedy Next Day Air (2009), the science fiction films Dredd (2012) and Blade Runner 2049 (2017), the Marvel Studios superhero film Ant-Man (2015), and the sports drama Creed (2015), along with its sequels Creed II (2018) and Creed III (2023).
+In 2025, he portrayed Laredo in the film One Battle After Another.

-He has also starred in films such as the 2009 dark comedy film Next Day Air, the 2015 Marvel Studios superhero film Ant-Man, the science fiction films Dredd (2012) and Blade Runner 2049 (2017), and the sports drama Creed (2015), along with its sequels Creed II (2018) and Creed III (2023).
+On television, Harris starred as Barry Fouray on the VH1 series The Breaks (2016–2017), Brooke Payne on the BET miniseries The New Edition Story (2017), Damon Cross on the Fox series Empire during its fifth and sixth seasons, and the drug lord "Pat" in the Starz series BMF (2021–2025).

 Early life and education

-Harris was born in Chicago, Illinois, the son of seamstress Mattie and bus driver John Henry Harris.
+Harris, who is of African American heritage, was born in Chicago, Illinois, the son of seamstress Mattie and bus driver John Henry Harris.
 He is the younger brother of actor Steve Harris.
 He was given the nickname "Wood" by friends in his neighborhood because "Sherwin" was too difficult for some to pronounce.
 Harris discovered a passion for the arts as early as age twelve when he focused on drawing and painting.
 He played basketball for St. Joseph's School, the subject of the award-winning documentary, Hoop Dreams.

 He holds a Bachelor of Arts in Theater Arts from Northern Illinois University (NIU), where he also played on the school's basketball team.
 Harris earned a Master of Fine Arts from New York University.
 At one point, Harris was dismissed from NYU for tardiness; however, his classmates successfully petitioned to have him reinstated.